airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-tropitech/send-whatsapp-notifications-using-the-tropitech-apis.md

 ---
 description: >-
-  This page contains the Information on how can you send WhatsApp Notifications from your platform using the m1Bot APIs
+  This page contains the Information on how can you send WhatsApp Notifications from your platform using the tropitech APIs
 ---

-# 📨 Send WhatsApp notifications using the m1Bot APIs
+# 📨 Send WhatsApp notifications using the tropitech APIs

 Before we start, Let's understand the basic workflow.

-To create a notification bot with m1Bot, follow these steps:
+To create a notification bot with tropitech, follow these steps:

 **Step 1: Get Your API Key**